hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-286840343880955613
 blogger_orig_url: http://hoonzis.blogspot.com/2015/03/neural-networks-f-xor-classifier-and.html
 ---
 It seems that recently thanks to the buzz around Deep Learning, Neural Networks are getting back the attention that they once had.
 This post contains just a very short introduction to Neural Networks, just enough to understand the F\# code which follows.
-The aim for me is to learn F\# and see how easy it can be to write Machine Learning code in F\#.

-I present here two examples of NN in F\#:
+The aim for me was to learn F\# and see how easy it can be to write Machine Learning code in F\#.
+Here are two examples of NN in F\#:

 * XOR classifier - sort of Hello World of NN.
 A simple composition of 2 input nodes, 2 hidden nodes and 1 output node which learns the XOR function.
 * Solution to TSP using Hopfield NN.
 More complex network which evolves over time in it's configuration space to it's local minima, which shall correspond to optimal TSP tour.